 Q. Describe the most common types of jobs you do for your clients.

-A. The most common types of jobs I do for clients are one-time counseling sessions.
+A. The most common types of jobs I do for my clients are counseling and coaching sessions.

 Q. What advice do you have for a customer looking to hire a provider like you?